The Must-Dos in Wanaka!

 Location: Haast Pass, Mt Aspiring National Park.
 Pick-ups are available in Wanaka.

 A scenic flight is a sensational experience in itself.
 Flying the plane yourself?
 Well, that takes the experience to a whole new level.
-As one of the more unique activities in Wanaka, flying with U-Fly, Learn to Fly NZ or Southern Lakes Learn to Fly has to be on our Wanaka must-do list!
+As one of the more unique activities in Wanaka, flying with U-Fly or Learn to Fly NZ has to be on our Wanaka must-do list!
+Book your trial flight on Klook and find more unique experiences in the 10 Best Luxury Experiences in Wanaka.

 Location: Wanaka Airport, Lloyd Dunn Avenue, approximately 10km (6 miles) from Wanaka.

 Another unique attraction with a hint of the bizarre is Puzzling World!
-As the perfect indoor activity for those times when the weather isn’t playing ball, Puzzling World has to grace this list of the best things to do in Wanaka somewhere.
+As the perfect indoor activity for those times when the weather isn’t playing ball, Puzzling World has to grace this list of the best things to do in Wanaka.
 See some weird illusions, holograms, brain teasers and try to complete The Great Maze.
-Find out more about Puzzling World on Viator and Tripadvisor.
+Find out more about Puzzling World on Klook, Viator and Tripadvisor.
+Plus, see more family-friendly activities in our 16 Things to Do in Wanaka with Kids.

 Location: 188 Wanaka-Luggate Highway, approximately 3km (2 miles) from Wanaka.

 Spending time in Wanaka without heading out on Lake Wanaka would be a crime!
 One of the fun ways to get out on the lake is by kayaking or stand-up paddleboarding (a favourite Kiwi pastime).
 Kayaking is the best choice for long trips out on the lake, while paddleboarding is best done to explore the bays close to the Wanaka waterfront.
-Book your kayaking trip on Viator or Tripadvisor and your stand-up paddleboard trip here on Viator or Tripadvisor.
+Book your kayaking trip on Viator or Tripadvisor with Paddle Wanaka.
+Again, more endearing activities like this can be found in the 10 Most Romantic Things to Do in Wanaka for Couples.

 Location: Trips and rentals can be found on the Wanaka town lakefront, the Wanaka i-SITE or booked with the links above.